-With this control, you can select the mode of operation for the Delayed Safe Input.

-Normal delay - Delay controlled by the safe delay setting

-Repeat frame - Captured frame is continually repeated

-Cont.
-Loop - Captured loop is continually repeated

-Loop on switch - Captured loop is repeated while the safe input is selected to be the On-Air source.
+VIDEO This control enables the user to select the mode of operation for the Safe Mode Delayed Safe Input.
+Normal delay Normal delay - Delay controlled by the safe delay setting Repeat frame Repeat frame - Captured frame is continually repeated Cont.
+Loop Cont.
+Loop - Captured loop is continually repeated Loop on switch Loop on switch - Captured loop is repeated while the safe input is selected · · · · · · · · · · · · · · · · · · · to be the On-Air source.
 Play always commences from the first frame at the instant the On-Air source changes.

-Note: To capture a frame/loop the Safe Capture Transition is used
+Note: To capture a frame/loop the Safe Capture Transition is used.